-Patients with central diabetes insipidus are often extremely tired because sleep is frequently interrupted by the need to urinate.
+Patients with central diabetes insipidus are often extremely tired because their sleep is frequently interrupted by the need to urinate.
 Their urine is clear, odorless, and has an abnormally low concentration of particles.

 - systemic cancers that produce ADH